Manhunter (film): Reception

 On its release, Manhunter was met with mixed reviews.
 At first, it was seen as too stylish, owing largely to Mann's 1980s trademark use of pastel colors, art-deco architecture and glass brick.
 A common criticism in the initial reviews was that the film overemphasized the music and stylistic visuals.
 Petersen's skill as a lead actor was also called into question.
 Particularly critical of the film's stylistic approach was The New York Times, which called attention to Mann's "taste for overkill," branding his stylized approach as "hokey" and little more than "gimmicks."
 Chicago Tribune writer Dave Kehr remarked that Mann "believes in style so much that he has very little belief left over for the characters or situations of his film, which suffers accordingly," adding that the film's focus on style serves to "drain any notion of credibility" from its plot.

 Sheila Benson of the Los Angeles Times was critical of the film's visuals and soundtrack, comparing it unfavourably with Miami Vice and describing it as a "chic, well-cast wasteland" that "delivers very little."
 The film's stylistic similarity to Miami Vice was also pointed out by Film Threats Dave Beuscher, who felt it was the chief reason for the film's poor box office results.
 Writing for the San Francisco Chronicle, Steve Winn derided the film, claiming its lack of a strong lead role caused it to "fall apart like the shattered mirrors that figure in the crimes."
 Time was more favorable in its review, praising the "intelligent camerabatics" and "bold, controlled color scheme."
-Leonard Maltin gave the film three stars, calling it "gripping all the way through and surprisingly nonexploitive," although adding that "the holes start to show through" if looked for "too carefully."
+Leonard Maltin gave the film three out of five, calling it "gripping all the way through and surprisingly nonexploitive", although adding that "the holes start to show through" if looked for "too carefully".
 Manhunter was, however, nominated for the 1987 Edgar Award for Best Motion Picture.